Blacktown

 Blacktown features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 74.9% of all households, broken down into 39.0% couples with children, 21.1% couples without children, and 12.8% single parent families.
-Non-family households account for the remaining 25.1%, with lone person households at 20.5% and group households comprising 4.6% of the total.
-The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.
+Family households constitute 74.9% of all households, including 39.0% couples with children, 21.1% couples without children, and 12.8% single parent families.
+Non-family households account for the remaining 25.1%, with lone person households at 20.5% and group households comprising 4.6%.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households